Robbie-Campbell/data-generator/README.md

 4. Enter first name, last name and email columns automatically?
 (Boolean)
 5. Enter Contact number, date of birth and address information automatically?
 (Boolean)
 6. Do you need to enter any extra columns? details of this are specified below.
 (ExtraColumn Array)
+7. VarArgs for changing the names of the the foreign key columns

 > The ExtraColumn array must be instantiated, and the children inside are further instances of individual instantiated ExtraColumns.
 The parameters are as follows:
 1. The name of the new column (String)